 Years later I joked with a political science professor about sitting down on the living room floor to write a bill (yes, they sat on the floor to write it).
-Her eyes widened and she said that it wasn’t that easy.
+Her eyes widened a bit and she said that it wasn’t that easy.
 I never explained why I made the comment, but I did eventually ask her for a recommendation to a study abroad program in Central America.
 I didn’t expect it to lead anywhere, but I asked the questions anyway.
 I asked my professors “Would you like to write a recommendation?”.
-I asked grandma “Would you like to keep the kids for the summer?”.
+I asked Grandma Ed “Would you like to keep the kids for the summer?”.
 I asked all my questions and filled out the application.
 Before long that fat envelope that means “yes” was delivered to my mailbox, my children were visiting Grandma for the summer and I experienced the tropical cloud forest.
 It was not legislation, but it was a dream.
 I was awed by the colors, textures and sounds that were the cloud forest.
-I came to believe that if something so beautiful could exist, there must be something right in the world and I was able to experience it because I kept moving toward something I thought was an impossible, or at least unlikely goal.
-The kids came down for a visit after the program and I was able to share it all with them.
-Like Woody Allen said “Eighty percent of success is showing up.”
+I came to believe that if something so beautiful could exist, there must be something right in the world and I was able to experience it because I kept moving toward something I thought was an impossible, or at least an unlikely goal.
+The kids came down for a visit after the program and I was able to share all that I had spent the summer studying with them, plus a little more.

 This was not the first time I met with unexpected yes.
 The first time may have been when I was twenty.
 My brother-in law died in the service of his country and I was moved to write an op-ed piece.
 His brother, now my ex-husband, gave me the “Aren’t you adorable?” look when I showed him my work.
 The L. A. Times was better for my ego.
 They published it.